bgur123/2p-ROI-Selector/README.md

 -Manual or automatic numbering of ROIs

 -Manual numbering of layers based on visual inspection
+	-Can be done in GUI integrated or external figures

 -Transferring ROI masks from one image to another image within same fly dataset -Options include: